jaireid/affordu/README.md

 - College Scorecard API integration with Axios
 - Authentication with Firebase's GoogleAuthProvider
-- Firestore database where users and saved colleges are stored
+- Firestore database to store user data and saved colleges

 ## Usage